Women's suffrage in Virginia: Legislative challenges

 Between 1912 and 1916, Virginia's suffragists brought the issue of women's voting rights to the floor of the General Assembly on three separate occasions; they were defeated each time.
 After the United States Congress passed the Nineteenth Amendment in June 1919, the Equal Suffrage League of Virginia fought for ratification, but Virginia's politicians refused.
-On February 6, 1920 the Senate of Virginia rejected the amendment, 24 to 10; on February 12, 1920 it failed in the House of Delegates, 62 to 22.
+On February 6, 1920, the Senate of Virginia rejected the amendment, 24 to 10; on February 12, 1920, it failed in the House of Delegates, 62 to 22.

 After suffrage

 New organizations, continued race disparities, and the rush to register

 Virginian women won the right to vote in August 1920 when the Nineteenth Amendment became law and would go on to vote in the presidential election that following November.
-The Equal Suffrage League of Virginia disbanded a few weeks later and reorganized as the Virginia League of Women Voters, which would focus on educating women on how to register to vote and pay the poll tax.
+The Equal Suffrage League of Virginia disbanded a few weeks later and reorganized as the League of Women Voters of Virginia, which would focus on educating women on how to register to vote and pay the poll tax.
 Members also participated in lobbying efforts for social welfare issues.
 Adele Goodman Clark, an original member of the Equal Suffrage League of Virginia, chaired the committee to establish the organization and served as its president from 1921 to 1925; she served a second term from 1929 to 1944.

 Black leaders in Richmond organized voter registration drives and voter education efforts.
 Maggie L. Walker, an African American businesswoman and the first woman in the United States to establish and serve as president of a bank, chaired a committee of female activists that held mass meetings to encourage black women to vote.

 Virginia women were only given one month to register to vote before the November 1920 presidential election, and registrars were not prepared for the large number of women voters.
 Three white women were hired to process white women's voter registrations; black women were left to stand in long lines as they waited to be registered.
 Walker went to City Hall and demanded the hiring of more officials to speed up the registration process.
 Ora Brown Stokes Perry, an African American social worker, unsuccessfully petitioned the registrar of voters to appoint African American deputies to register black women to vote, but none were appointed.

 Shut out from membership in the newly established Virginia League of Women Voters, African American women established their own organization: the Virginia Negro Women's League of Voters; Perry served as president.

 By early October, 13,000 women—10,645 white and 2,410 black—had registered to vote.